You’ve produced the first draft of your story. Now what?

 The letters under the chapters signify which character has the point of view, and in this story 7 characters have a unique POV.
 Moses and Zelda are the main characters, and you see that they mostly alternate.
 You also see that I have scratched out certain letters and replaced them with a different POV.
 I did that right up front in Chapter 1.
 I originally began it from Moses’s POV, found it wasn’t working, so made the change to Susie.
 Later I changed Chapter 6 from M to Z, and so forth.

-In the embryo muscle and bone develop from the same cells and eventual separate.
+In the embryo muscle and bone develop from the same cells and eventually separate.
 In a story characters and plot have a similar muscle-and-bone relationship.
 (Not sure which is which, however: muscle = characters and bone = plot?
 Probably.)
 Your characters determine the plot, the plot develops the characters.
 You can’t develop one without developing the other.

 First Draft Improvement: Tip #5